Potatoes: You gotta be chitting me!

 Open up your pack of seed potatoes and place them in a suitable tray.
 Egg boxes are the perfect choice, but ordinary garden seed trays will be fine too.

 Place them in a light and cool place such as a north facing windowsill.
-The potaotes need the light but need to be shielded from harsh direct sunlight.
+The potatoes need some light but also need to be shielded from harsh direct sunlight.

-If the potatoes have already begun to sprout, carefully rub off all but three of the sprouting eyes of each potato.
+If the potatoes have already begun to sprout, using your thumb, carefully rub off all but three of the sprouting eyes of each potato.
 When choosing which to leave, keep the thicker vigorous sprouts all pointing in roughly the same direction.
 Remove the weedy, weak or undeveloped sprouts.

 Handle your chitted potatoes with care